hellowdan/performance-reports/README.md

 6. improvements in the templates
 7. suggestions and feedbacks are welcome

-Issues to solve
+##Issues to solve
-[1] embed chart into the doc - help is welcome (Google API is very limitaded for this operation) [2] auth as service (no user intervention) - will work on that (Google cloud API) [3] files and folders must be placed in public (company) dir - will work on that later
+1. embed chart into the doc - help is welcome (Google API is very limitaded for this operation)
+2. auth as service (no user intervention) - will work on that (Google cloud API)
+3. files and folders must be placed in public (company) dir - will work on that later